 The great part about this recipe is that it can be made a couple of days in advance and the cookies will still retain their freshness.
 Below, I will share how you should store them and also how you can freeze your dough or baked cookies for later munching!

-Store baked sugar cookies on the counter in an airtight container.
+• Storing Cookies at Room Temperature: Store baked sugar cookies on the counter in an airtight container.
 They will keep for up to a week.
-Remember, if you have decorated your cookies, it is best to store them between layers of parchment paper to prevent sticking and/or destroying your designs.
+Remember, if you have decorated your Christmas Sugar Cookies, let the frosting firm up, and then store them between layers of parchment paper to prevent sticking and/or destroying your designs.

 Baked sugar cookies ready for baking

-How to Make Sugar Cookies
+How to Decorate Christmas Cookies

-To decorate sugar cookies, you can make your own homemade royal icing which makes a great sugar cookie icing, add food coloring, then pipe it on with a squeeze bottle or little zip bags (handy and inexpensive for cookie decorating parties), or you can purchase an icing decorating kit with pre-made frostings in a variety of colors which makes it really easy.
+If you prefer, you can purchase an icing decorating kit with pre-made frostings in a variety of colors, which makes it easy.
 Don’t forget the Christmas sprinkles and crushed candy canes.

 Decorated Christmas cookies with sprinkles and frosting

-These are our best-loved (and reviewed) Christmas cookies to fill up your holiday cookie platters.
+These are our best-loved (and reviewed) Christmas cookies to fill up your holiday cookie tray.
 These are well-loved by all ages and you’re sure to find some new favorites in this list.
 Looking for more Christmas recipes and inspiration?
 Check out our Christmas archives here.

-Easy Sugar Cookies Recipe
+Christmas Sugar Cookies Recipe

-4.99 from 563 votes
+4.97 from 587 votes

 Sugar cookies recipe decorated on a Christmas cookie platter